anupriya-tv/RequirementIQ/README.md

 **RequirementIQ eliminates that bottleneck.**

 Paste raw notes.
-Get a structured, professional BRD output — with ambiguities flagged — in under 10 seconds.
+Get a structured, professional requirements breakdown — with ambiguities flagged — in seconds.

 ---